mindsphere/mindconnect-mqtt/README.md

 ```

 ## Configuration Steps
+The configuration steps are based on the above flow chart.
+Each Flow chart block is explained in detailed manner.

-### Creating Certificates
+### Creating Client Certificates
 Certificates needs to be generated before connecting the client to MQTT Broker.
 Below documentation guides through creation of MQTT certificates.

 **Autogenerate certificate**

 For simpler and general understanding, start with auto generated certificates.
 https://documentation.mindsphere.io/MindSphere/howto/howto-obtaining-auto-generated-agent-certificate.html

 **Bring your own certificate**

 For added security the preferred approach is bring your own certificates.
 https://documentation.mindsphere.io/MindSphere/howto/howto-managing-ca-certificates.html

-Save the generated certificates in the `agent_cert` folder.
+Save the generated certificate and private key in the `agent_cert` folder.

+### Downloading Broker Root CA Certificate
 Download the broker certificate from Insights Hub.
 Screen navigation as below:

-Asset Manager -> Connectivity -> Manage MQTT ertificates -> Broker Root CA -> Download broker certificate.
+> Asset Manager -> Connectivity -> Manage MQTT ertificates -> Broker Root CA -> Download broker certificate.

+Save the `Broker CA Certificate` in the `agent_cert` folder.

-There are 2 certificates and one private key, all three are required to connect the agent to Broker.
+> There are two certificates and one private key, all three are required to connect the agent to Broker.
+All three need to be placed in folder `agent_cert`
 - Broker Root CA
 - Client Certificate
 - Client Private Key